 Climate type – Where it’s sunny and shady depends on your sun angle, which changes throughout the year.
 How much rainfall are you expecting?
 What impact might wind have on your site?

-Landform – How does the contours of the site move water?
-What are the possibilities to influence the way water flows across your site?
+Landform – How do the contours of the site move water, is it an extracting pattern?
+What are the possibilities to influence the way water flows across your site and capture more?
 What is the sand/silt/clay content of the soil?

 Water – What signs are there of more or less water.
 Does it pool or flow anywhere?
 Intentionally or unintentionally.